Ko0bEy/Noita-Speed-Calculator/README.md

 # Noita-Speed-Calculator
 Finds Combinations of modifiers to use for Speed Based Long Distance Travel.

-Requires Pyhton 3.10+.

-Some basic Knowledge about Python is recommended, but not required.

 ### Standalone Version
-- extract the zip
-- open a console and navigate to the folder
+- open a console and navigate to the folder of the .exe, then run one of the commands below
-- use `venv\scripts\python` instead of `python` for usage

 ### Example Usage: